tushar-sharma/tushar-sharma.github.io/_posts/2024-12-13-review-book-how-to-change-your-mind.md

 Jesse setup a nonprofit called Council on Spiritual Practices (CSP) which aims at promoting entheogens. csp.org offers great psychedelic research.

 Good Friday Experiment by Walter Pahnke, psychiatrist under Timothy Leary.
-It's a double blind experiment with twent diving students.
+It's a double blind experiment with twenty religious students.
 One group received psilocybin and other placebo.
 Folks with psilocybin had classical mystical experience.
+Experiment proves that drug induced experience is no different than mystical experience.